TonyLeyland/hello-world/README.md

 3. Easier to develop new features.

 The MultiWii software, from which baseflight originated, violates many good software development best-practices.

+> Tips

+- HAVE WHITE SPACE
+- MAKE IT PRETTY
+- GIFS ARE REALLY COOL

 ## Additional Features